MicrosoftDocs/cloud-adoption-framework/docs/scenarios/cloud-scale-analytics/govern-data-catalog.md

 Data discovery reflects the state of all the data that the enterprise owns.
 This data is known as the data estate.
 During data discovery, the data estate is scanned and classified.
 The data scanning process connects directly to the data source according to a set schedule.

-As you add a new data landing zone to the environment, the associated data lakes and polyglot persistence sources are registered as sources for the data catalog crawlers to scan.
+As you add a new data landing zone to the environment, the associated data lakes and polyglot persistence sources must be registered as sources for the data catalog crawlers to scan.

 With automated discovery of your data estate to populate the catalog, you can: